alexzedev/Snake_game/README.md

 Technical details:

-Built using Python programming language
+* Built using Python 3.11
-Uses of Pygame library
+* Uses the Pygame library for the graphical interface
-Designed for PC
+* Designed for Windows, macOS, and Linux platforms

 Contributing: